 These unaudited condensed consolidated interim financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As of March 31, 2022, the Company had working capital of \$655,067 (December 31, 2021 - \$1,407,914), had not advanced its mineral properties to commercial production and is not able to finance day-to-day activities through operations.
-The Company's continuation as a going concern is dependent upon the successful exercise of its mineral property option agreements, results from its mineral property exploration activities and its ability to attain profitable operations and generate funds from and/or raise equity capital or borrowings sufficient to meet current and future obligations and ongoing operating losses.
+As of June 30, 2022, the Company had working capital of \$275,521 (December 31, 2021 - \$1,407,914), had not advanced its mineral properties to commercial production and is not able to finance day-to-day activities through operations.
+The Company's continuation as a going concern is dependent upon the successful exercise of its mineral property option agreements, results from its mineral property exploration activities and its ability to attain profitable operations and ongoing operating losses.
 The current cash resources are not adequate to pay the Company's accounts payable and to meet its minimum commitments as at the date the Board of Directors approved these unaudited condensed consolidated interim financial statements, including planned corporate and administrative expenses, and other project implementation costs; accordingly, these uncertainties cast a significant doubt on the ability of the Company to continue operations as a going concern.
 These financial statements do not include any adjustments that might result from this uncertainty.